csula-students/beautiful-data-project-dream/notes/data_visualization.md

 ## Intro to JavaScript

-Before we talk about D3, we need to understand the most important API method in the JavaScript.
+Before we talk about D3, it would be very helpful if we know how JavaScript works.

-While there are a lot of other aspects of JavaScript that is worth mentioning, I will summarize the JavaScript into two most important concepts that are used in browser.
+While there are many different aspects of JavaScript that is worth mentioning, I want to summarize the JavaScript into two most important concepts that are used in browser.

 1. Dom selector API
 2. Callback/promise

 ### Dom Selector API

 In JavaScript, each node in browser is a document object model (DOM).
-You can do a lot of different things with this DOM element such as adding on click event listener.
+You can do many different things with this DOM element such as adding on a click event listener or even to change the attributes of node.

 But you have to know how DOM selector works before you can start to use this DOM element in JavaScript.

 In a nutshell, DOM selector API is very close to how CSS selector works.
-In this level of class, I'm expecting you guys to know the CSS selector by now.
-If you don't know how CSS selector works or require a review on the CSS selector.
+In this level of class, I'm expecting students to know the CSS selector.
+If you don't know how CSS selector works or require a review on the subject of CSS selector.
 Please review [this site](https://css-tricks.com/how-css-selectors-work/)

+BUT!
 I can hear the cynics.

 > Why don't we just use jQuery!?
 It's easier this way.
 Just `$` everything and we are good to go!
-You know I can use jQuery to do various amazing things with `$`!

 To that, I present you this graph.

 ![Just use jQuery for everything](imgs/bad_jquery.gif)

 Please!
-Native JavaScript API has gone way much better than 10 years ago.
-Unless you have to support IE6 or something.
-You don't really need jQuery anymore.
+Native JavaScript API has gone way much better in last 5 years.
+Unless you have to support IE6 or something legacy like that.
+You don't really jQuery.
 You don't!

 In example, you can do the DOM selector API via `document.querySelector('#id .class')` and it works the same way as the jQuery `$('#id .class')` with better performance and one less library for you to rely on.